Frequently Asked Questions

 We have continuous enrollment and self paced classes for the majority of the year, so you can start a course or course(s) when you need to and take as little or as much time as you need to complete them (up to one year).
 It takes on average 100-120 hours to complete one of our courses.
 You will work on your courses at your pace.

 Distributed learning is not for everyone.
 Courses require the same amount of work as traditional classes and meet the same course objectives.
-Some students may actually spend additional time working on a courses taken online because of the amount of reading required to complete assignments.
+Some students may actually spend additional time working on courses taken online because of the amount of reading required to complete assignments.
 It also takes more self-discipline and dedication to succeed in an online learning environment due to the absence of face-to-face interaction and mandatory physical attendance associated with classroom-based courses.
 Just like a traditional class, you have to be on top of your studies.
-You still have to read the textbook and/or other class reading materials; you still have to follow notes, hand in writing assignments on time, and do well on any quizzes or exams you may need to take.
+You still have to read the classroom reading materials; you still have to follow instructions, hand in assignments on time, and do well on any quizzes or exams you may need to take.
 In short, virtual learning requires different attitudes, self-motivation, ability to set goals, a degree of experimentation/risk-taking, and time management skills.
 If you possess these skills, you will do well in a online class.

 Students Typically Suited To Online Learning